-In this article we will show you, How to create Reusable Session in Informatica with example.
+In this article, we will show you how to create Reusable Session in Informatica with an example.
 For this example, we are going to use the Mapping that we created in our previous article.
-You can refer Informatica Mapping article for further reference.

 Create Reusable Session in Informatica

-Creating reusable Session in Informatica follows two steps so you have to follow the same procedure:
+Creating a Reusable Session in Informatica follows two steps.
+So you have to follow the same procedure:

 - Step 2: Creating Reusable Session in Informatica